Skip links

 in

-Soroptimist International of Widnes is collecting used, new or unwanted bras for the charity ‘AGAINST breast cancer’ at our stall at the Haven Festival on Sat st July at the Barnyards from 11.00am.
+Soroptimist International of Widnes is collecting used, new or unwanted bras for the charity ‘AGAINST breast cancer’ at our stall at the Haven Festival on Sat 1st July 2023 at the Barnyards from 11.00am.
 For every tonne of bras collected, the charity, ‘AGAINST Breast Cancer’, receives £700 enabling the funding of lifesaving research projects at some of the UK’s most respected academic establishments leading to improved outcomes for women throughout the world.
 The bras are prevented from going to landfill and are sent to small businesses in developing countries in Africa and around the world.
 The bras are given a new lease of life in countries such as Ghana and Kenya where bras are expensive to produce locally, and this provides an income for struggling families.
-Being able to access reasonably priced bras, boosts the self-esteem of women and girls in developing countries but more importantly, it
+Being able to access reasonably priced bras, boosts the self-esteem of women and girls in developing countries but more importantly,

 ‘Little Packs, Big Impact’